NOVOLOG Dailymed

 6.1 Clinical Trial Experience

-Common adverse reactions were defined as events occurring in ≥5%, excluding hypoglycemia, of the population studied.
-Common adverse events occurring at the same rate or greater for NOVOLOG-treated subjects than in comparator-treated subjects during clinical trials in patients with type 1 diabetes mellitus and type 2 diabetes mellitus (other than hypoglycemia) are uled in Table 1 and Table 2, respectively.
+Common adverse reactions were defined as events that occurred in ≥5%, excluding hypoglycemia, of the population studied.
+Common adverse events that occurred at the same rate or greater for NOVOLOG-treated patients than in comparator-treated patients during clinical trials in patients with type 1 diabetes mellitus and type 2 diabetes mellitus (other than hypoglycemia) are uled in Table 1 and Table 2, respectively.

-Table 1: Adverse reactions occurring in ≥ 5% of Type 1 Diabetes Mellitus Adult Patients treated with NOVOLOG and at the same rate or greater on NOVOLOG than on comparator
+Table 1: Adverse reactions that occurred in ≥ 5% of Type 1 Diabetes Mellitus Adult Patients treated with NOVOLOG and at the same rate or greater on NOVOLOG than on comparator

 NOVOLOG + NPH (%) (n= 596) Regular Human Insulin + NPH (%) (n= 286)